-Colonial revival homes built in the first wave of construction, that is, between 1880 and 1945, tend to be professionally designed and often boast interesting architectural details fashioned from highly durable materials.
-The so-called Neo-Colonials, built in the movement’s second wave from 1945 on, tend to dominate many of our newer suburbs; they tend to be plainer, less detailed, and more assembled than crafted.
-Neo-Colonials reflect the common practice of constructing a brick façade on a structure otherwise wrapped in aluminum or vinyl siding.
+Colonial Revival homes built in the first wave of construction between 1880 and 1945 tend to be professionally designed and often boast interesting architectural details fashioned from highly durable materials.
+The so-called Neo-Colonials built during the movement’s second wave after 1945 tend to dominate many newer suburbs.
+They are often plainer, less detailed, and more assembled than crafted.
+Neo-Colonials also reflect the common practice of constructing a brick facade on a structure otherwise wrapped in aluminum or vinyl siding.

-Clapboard and shingle are often found in the Colonial Revival, but brick is the preferred material.
-This is especially true for homes built after 1920 when brick veneer construction made using brick more affordable.
-A fine example of Colonial Revival architecture executed in brick and stone is the Woodrow Wilson house at 2340 S Street, N.W., in Washington, DC designed by architect Waddy Wood and built in 1915.
-An attractive brick center-hall Colonial Revival, built in the 1920s, can be seen at 3400 Newark Street NW.
+Clapboard and shingle siding is often found in the Colonial Revival style, but brick is the preferred material.
+This is especially true for homes built after 1920, when brick veneer construction made using brick more affordable.
+A fine example of Colonial Revival architecture executed in brick and stone is the Woodrow Wilson house at 2340 S. St. NW in Washington, DC.
+This home was designed by architect Waddy Wood and built in 1915.
+An attractive brick center-hall Colonial Revival, built in the 1920s, can be seen at 3400 Newark St. NW.

-Windows are designed simply, although never reproducing the original Colonial Style primarily because, by then glass manufacturers had learned how to produce larger windowpanes that were too convenient and functional to ignore.
-Thus, most windows in the Neo-Colonial are rectangular with double-hung sashes, each one consisting of six, eight, nine, or even twelve panes.
-Multipane sashes with only a single sheet of glass serving as the lower pane, are also common.
+Windows are designed simply, although they never reproduce the original Colonial Style.
+This is primarily because, by the late 19th century, glass manufacturers had learned how to produce larger, more functional windowpanes.
+Thus, most windows in Neo-Colonial homes are double-hung, with each sash consisting of six, eight, nine, or 12 panes.
+Single-pane lower sashes are also standard.